Ledmonds/space-sanke/ReadMe.txt

-Snake - Jaymz Edmonds

 Itroduction:
 ==========
-Modern implementation of the classic snake game written in the p5js javascript libary.
+Modern implementation of the classic Snake game written in the p5js library, created by Jaymz Edmonds: https://p5js.org/

-Consists of the following class libraries.
+Custom Classes.
 ==========
+Food.js 			//Contains code relevant to the food source for the Snake.
+Snake.js 			//Contains code relevant to the Snake itself.
-Bearing.js //Holds bearing information about the direction snake is moving / can move.
+Bearing.js 			//Contains code relevant to bearing (direction) information that the Snake can / is moving in.
-Board.js //Holds all data relevant to the playing area within the snake game.
+Board.js 			//Contains code relevant to the playing area for the Snake game, such as board game size, size of game nodes.
+Snake and Food classes are also present in Board.js as this is the environment where they are interacted with.
-Environment.js //Holds data relevant to the general screen environment.
+Environment.js 		//Contains code relevant to the general screen environment, such as background, information text, etc.
-FloatingText.js //Custom class that implements text effects used within game.
+FloatingText.js 	//Contains code relevant to creating text based effects used within game.
-Food.js //Holds class data about snake good source.
-Snake.js //Holds snake class data.
+Particles.js:		//Contains code relevant to creating custom particle effects in game, such as particles when the Snake eats some good.

 ToDo:
 ==========